Ty-Robb/Pipit-AI/docs/features/marketing-agency/brand-assessment-agent.md

 # Brand Assessment Agent

 The Brand Assessment Agent is a specialized AI agent that helps users evaluate their current brand perception in the market.
-This document provides an overview of the agent's implementation, capabilities, and integration with the Priority AI platform.
+This document provides an overview of the agent's implementation, capabilities, and integration with the Pipit platform.

 ## Overview